 KDT Thematic Groups

-ICES KDT has thematic groups which explore aspects of kidney disease and kidney health in Ontario.
+The Kidney, Dialysis and Transplantation Research Program at ICES supports several thematic groups that explore aspects of kidney disease and kidney health in Ontario.
+The groups and their aims are presented below.

 SHIELD: Stroke and Hemorrhage in Renal Disease